epienbroek/msat/custom-rpms/README.txt

 sub   1024g/7E2EDF0B 2013-06-23
 ------

+To change the passphrase:
+$ gpg --edit-key 'Allard Berends (dmsat1 env RPM signing) <msat.disruptivefoss@gmail.com>' gpg> passwd
+Enter passphrase: oldpassword
+Enter the new passphrase for this secret key.
+Enter passphrase: redhat
+Repeat passphrase: redhat
+gpg> save

-Another way is to import an existing GPG key.
+One can also import an existing GPG key.
 Assume the GPG private key is in the file gpg_key.txt, then it can be added to the user's keyring with:
 $ gpg --import ./gpg_key.txt